ramenguy99/xpg/ROADMAP.md

         can check if device mapped memory is available and then decide for himself.
         - Maybe also think about helpers for copy queue at the same time
         - Plan:
-            [ ] Make with_data use DEVICE_MAPPED with fallback and alloc staging buffer + sync copy transfer if needed [ ] Keep API as it is, create helpers for common use cases [ ] Small data upload (constants) -> device mapped or fallback to upload.
+            [x] Make from_data use DEVICE_MAPPED with fallback and alloc staging buffer + sync copy transfer if needed [x] Keep API as it is, create helpers for common use cases [x] Small data upload (constants) -> device mapped or fallback to upload.
-                [ ] Large upload (streaming) -> If integrated, device mapped or host mapped.
+                [x] Large upload (streaming) -> If integrated, device mapped or host mapped.
 If device + staging buffer with upload.
     - [x] Cleanup command buffers, queues, sync commands and frame API.
 See what is the shared functionality and if we can improve this a bit.
 - [ ] Clean examples
     - [x] Headless graphics and compute
     - [x] Minimal
     - [x] Basic app
     - [-] Voxels
-        - Per frame resources
+        - [x] Per frame resources
-        - Depth buffer
+        - [x] Depth buffer
-        - Mouse interaction
+        - [x] Mouse interaction
         - [ ] transform not working properly, z is flipped, likely vulkan viewport?
 Debug this with proper x,y,z axis drawn
     - [-] Raytrace
         - [x] Fix requires spirv1.4